Vampire shooter 'Redfall' has finally shown in-game footage

 The game also features a skill tree and an array of different weapons with their own strength values and rarities similar to other looter-shooter titles.
 The title can be played both solo and in co-op.
 This comes following the game’s initial CG trailer from last year, and its delay from 2022 to 2023.

+Last year’s Deathloop, Arkane’s most recent title, was awarded five stars in the NME review NME, stating; I am once again blown away by Arkane’s ambitions in game design, and how they manage to maintain them alongside such strong aesthetics, and compelling writing.
+This is an essential purchase if you value video games that expand the medium’s boundaries.”

-The game is set to release for Xbox Series X/S and PC and will be available on day one on Game Pass.
-Arkane are best known for last year’s Deathloop, in addition to Dishonored and Prey.
+Redfall is set to release for Xbox Series X/S and PC and will be available on day one on Game Pass.
+Arkane Studios is best known for last year’s Deathloop, in addition to Dishonored and Prey.

 From a campaign reveal for Call Of Duty: Modern Warfare 2 to a slew of indie games revealed at Day Of The Devs 2022, it’s been a busy week for announcements in gaming.
 To catch up on any trailers, announcements and surprise launches you may have missed, be sure to keep an eye on our Summer Of Games 2022 roundup.